BioMorphic-Intelligence-Lab/dual-arm-aerial-manipulator/README.md

 ICRA paper: https://arxiv.org/pdf/2602.10703 \
 Associated software repository: https://github.com/BioMorphic-Intelligence-Lab/manipulator_assisted_landing

+If you plan to create this aerial manipulator, I recommend that you have some basic tools like soldering iron and consumables, screwdriver kit (I used hex socket bolts for everything), tweezers, flat-nose pliers etc. A Bambulab X1 Carbon was used and I printed all the parts in PLA.

 ## Part list
 The design is divided into 6 mechanical sub-assemblies.
 Per sub-assembly a part list is provided.